Aisha Buhari: Early life and family

-Aisha Halilu was born on 17 February 1971, in Adamawa State, north eastern Nigeria.
+Aisha Halilu was born on 17 February 1971, in Adamawa State, northeastern Nigeria.
 Her grandfather Alhaji Muhammadu Ribadu was Nigeria's first minister of defence.
 Aisha's father was a civil engineer, and her mother is a descendant of the Ankali family, renowned farmers.
 Aisha Buhari went to primary and secondary school in Adamawa State.
 On 2 December 1989, Aisha married Muhammadu Buhari, who had five children from a previous marriage to Safinatu Yusuf.
 Aisha and Muhammadu Buhari have five children together and one grandchild.

 Education

-Aisha Buhari holds a Bachelor of Arts degree in public administration from Ambrose Alli University (AAU), and a master's degree in international affairs and strategic studies from the Nigerian Defence Academy, Kaduna.
-Aisha Buhari obtained a diploma in beauty therapy from the Carlton Institute of Beauty Therapy, Windsor, United Kingdom.
-Aisha Buhari holds a post-graduate diploma in cosmetology and beauty from Academy Esthetique Beauty Institute of France.
-Aisha Buhari is a member of the United Kingdom Vocational Training and Charitable Trust and the International Health and Beauty Council.
+Aisha Buhari earned a bachelor's degree in public administration from Ambrose Alli University (AAU), and a master's degree in international affairs and strategic studies from the Nigerian Defence Academy, Kaduna.
+Buhari obtained a diploma in beauty therapy from the Carlton Institute of Beauty Therapy, Windsor, UK.
+Buhari holds a post-graduate diploma in cosmetology and beauty from Academy Esthetique Beauty Institute of France.
+Buhari is a member of the United Kingdom Vocational Training and Charitable Trust and the International Health and Beauty Council.

 Business career

-For years, Mrs. Aisha Buhari has run a successful business as the founder/managing director of Hanzy Spa and principal of Hanzy Beauty Institute, a beauty salon in Kaduna and Abuja.
-Aisha Buhari is a resource person to the National Basic Technical Education (NBTE), on beauty therapy and cosmetology and has participated in the curriculum development of small medium enterprises for NBTE.
-Aisha Buhari closed her beauty salon following the emergence of her husband as president of Nigeria.
+For years, Buhari has run a business as the founder/managing director of Hanzy Spa and principal of Hanzy Beauty Institute, a beauty salon in Kaduna and Abuja.
+Buhari is a resource person to the National Basic Technical Education (NBTE), on beauty therapy and cosmetology and has participated in the curriculum development of small medium enterprises for NBTE.
+Buhari closed her beauty salon following the emergence of her husband as president of Nigeria.

-Aisha published a book titled Essentials of Beauty Therapy: A Complete Guide for Beauty Specialists, which has been recommended as a text for the NBTE curriculum.
+Buhari published a book titled Essentials of Beauty Therapy: A Complete Guide for Beauty Specialists, which has been recommended as a text for the NBTE curriculum.